Class Agnostic Instance-level Descriptor for Visual Instance Search: Introduction

 Recently, the research in computer vision has been marked by the self-supervised ViT model~\cite{DINO}.
 The distinctive token-wise feature can be built after the self-distillation.
-These features are so semantically meaningful that they could emerge as the semantic segmentation on an input image.
-Since the ViT is trained without any label, it becomes the cornerstone for the unsupervised object/semantic segmentation.
-With the support of self-supervised ViT, each token on the output layer is modeled as a node in an affinity graph, the unsupervised segmentation task is therefore treated as a graph partition problem in~\cite{cutclr,deepspectral,tokencut}.
+These features are semantically meaningful.
+They could emerge as the semantic segmentation of an input image.
+Since the ViT is trained without any labels, it becomes the cornerstone for the unsupervised object/semantic segmentation.
+With the support of self-supervised ViT, each token on the output layer, which also corresponds to a fixed-size patch on the input image, is modeled as a node in an affinity graph.
+The unsupervised segmentation task is therefore treated as a graph partition problem in~\cite{cutclr,deepspectral,tokencut}.
+The decomposed subgraphs correspond to a number of subsets of patches on the input image.
+Each group of patches constitutes an object region.
 In particular, TokenCut in~\cite{tokencut} treats the segmentation as a bipartite graph partition problem.
-One sub-graph is treated as the foreground object and another is treated as the background.
+One sub-graph is treated as the foreground object, and another is treated as the background.
 While CutLER in~\cite{cutclr} cuts the graph in a chain.
 Without referring to any other images or labels, significantly better segmentation accuracy than the previous methods is achieved by CutLER and TokenCut.

-In this paper, the instance-level regions are detected by a hierarchical decomposition over patch-level features from self-supervised ViT.
-The decomposition is carried out by repeated bisecting clustering as shown in Figure~\ref{fig:teaser}.
-This process essentially segments one image repeatedly into semantically salient regions.
-Different from CutLER and TokenCut, we do not simply treat a segmented sub-region as background or a foreground object.
-As long as they are sufficiently compact, the segmented regions are good candidates of instance-level descriptors.
-For this reason, the repeated bisecting decomposition continues on the resulting sub-regions until the carefully designed termination condition is reached.
-The hierarchical decomposition well addresses the problem of object occlusion and object embedding, which are widely observed in the real scenarios.

-In summary, the contributions of this paper are threefold.
-1) we model the problem of instance-level feature detection as a hierarchical decomposition on an image.
-The decomposition is addressed by stochastic optimization.
-This leads to an efficient and relatively exhaustive description about the instances/sub-instances latent in an image.
-2) ``dummy node'' and ``terminate condition'' are proposed to support the design of this instance-level feature detector.
-This detector is able to detect instances in different granularity and it is class-agnostic.
-3) It shows superior performance on single instance search, multi-instance search as well as image search.
-This does indicate our method allows the image search and instance search to be unified under the same retrieval framework.
-To the best of our knowledge, this is the first feature could achieve so in the literature.
-We have made the codes of our work publicly available\footnote{\url{https://github.com/wlzhao22/CLAID}}.